 Driving is a demanding task that calls for your full attention.
 Even if you are an exceptional motorist, you cannot rely on those in nearby vehicles to follow the rules of the road or maneuver through traffic in a predictable manner.
 As a result, you must always remain aware of your surroundings and be prepared to take evasive action if necessary.

 Unfortunately, today’s drivers have to contend with more distractions than ever, and accident statistics reflect that.
-Distracted motorists injure more than 1,000 people around the country every single day.
+More than 1,000 people are injured and nine die on average every day in the United States due to distracted drivers.

 When it comes to driving distractions, there are three main categories: visual, manual, and cognitive.
 The most dangerous attention diverters are those that fall under more than one category.